QCA Code Statement

 Principle 1 – Establish a strategy and business model which promote long-term value for shareholders

-Gamma is a leading technology based provider of communication services to the business market in Western Europe.
+Gamma is a leading technology-based provider of communication services to the business market in Western Europe.
 Gamma’s business model is to provide business communication products that solve customer problems and make their businesses more efficient.
-Gamma delivers these services from a scalable network in each country in which it operates and best in class operational and sales platforms which enables it to exploit a wide range of routes to market via indirect channel partners and direct sales teams.
-Gamma’s business model can be found on pages 4 and 5 of our Annual Report and Accounts 2019.
+Gamma delivers these services from a scalable network in each country in which it operates and best in class operational and sales platforms which enables it to exploit a wide range of routes to market via indirect channel partners, direct sales teams and digitally.
+Gamma’s business model can be found on pages 6 and 7 of our Annual Report and Accounts 2020.

 Gamma’s strategy for growth is to: